 Experts do not agree on whether blood tests are needed to measure the level of this medicine.
 Blood levels seem to be most useful when your doctor suspects that the dose of medicine is too high or too low.
-The most accurate level is obtained by drawing blood first thing in the morning after at least 5 days on the same dose, approximately 12 hours after the evening dose of medicine and before the morning dose.
+The most accurate level is obtained by drawing blood first thing in the morning, after at least 5 days on the same dose, approximately 12 hours after the evening dose of medicine and before the morning dose.

-After the medicine is started, the doctor will want to have regular appointments with you and your child to see how the medicine is working, to see if a dose change is needed, to watch for side effects, to see if imipramine is still needed, and to see if any other treatment is needed.
+After the medicine is started, the doctor will want to have regular appointments with you and your child to see how the medicine is working, to see if a dose change is needed, to watch for side effects, to see if desipramine is still needed, and to see if any other treatment is needed.
 The doctor or nurse may check your child's height, weight, pulse, and blood pressure or order tests, such as an ECG or blood level.

-Before using medicine and at times afterward, the doctor may ask your child to fill out a rating scale about anxiety, to help see how your child is doing.
+If desipramine is being used for ADHD, the doctor may ask for your child's teacher to fill out reports on your child's learning and behavior at school.
+Before using medicine and at times afterward, the doctor may ask your child to fill out a rating scale about anxiety and depression, to help see how your child is doing.